crushingourenemies/Election-Templates/README.md

     2. the eligibility requirements;
     3. how to make a nomination, accept one, or declare candidacy;
     4. when the deadline for acceptance of nominations and candidacy declarations is.
-2. Optionally, a list of eligible members (Regional Assembly members who have been in the Regional Assembly since 15 days ago at the latest).
+2. Optionally, a list of eligible members (Citizens who have been Citizens since 15 days ago at the latest).
 3. An easily readable listing of candidates and/or nominees.

 Below is a template which covers these questions: